 Master of Science Program

-The Statistical Learning Theory track at Data Science MSc program is conducted jointly with Higher School of Economics.
+The Statistical Learning Theory track of the Data Science MSc program is conducted jointly with the Higher School of Economics.
 This track stands at the crossroads of various disciplines of modern mathematics and computer science, including statistics, optimization, learning theory, information theory, complexity theory, as well as at the intersection of science and innovation in the field of modern information technology.
-Leading experts at HSE and Skoltech jointly provide instruction in this unique research-driven program.
+Leading experts at the HSE and Skoltech jointly provide instruction in this unique research-driven program.

 | Apply at Skoltech and Apply at HSE

 |Modes and duration